 We have a 2 year back to base warranty on manufacturers faults.
 Warranty does not cover the foam, vinyl (except for manufacturers faults) or for general wear and tear.
 We pride ourselves in that we have always bent over backwards to look after our customers on the few occasions that there have been any issues).

-Quite apart from all the general point to consider, there are two key areas that we are different in from other suppliers.
+Quite apart from all the general points to consider, there are two key areas that we are different in from other suppliers.

-All other models have 6.2mm plywood to make it almost impossible to break the plywood by point loading it.
+Having a 6.2mm plywood makes it almost impossible to break the plywood by point loading it.